paulfioravanti/presentations/the_curious_incident_of_the_shadow_in_the_run_time/the_curious_incident_of_the_shadow_in_the_run_time.md

 # [fit] `defined?(arg)`

 ^
-defined? takes an argument, but is still a keyword and not a method, and it returns a string describing that argument.<br />
+defined? takes an argument, but is still a keyword and not a method, and it returns a string describing the argument passed in.<br />

 ---
 [.background-color: #F0F0F0]